 One of the reasons why risk-based authentication has been so attractive over the last few years is that it is being considered a second factor for authentication that doesn’t negatively impact the user experience because in most cases it doesn’t require the user to do anything beyond their first factor (enter their password, or supply their biometric like TouchID).
 One of the reasons it has been so challenging for enterprises is that by design it is a heuristic approach to authentication (heuristic = not guaranteed to be optimal or perfect, but sufficient for the immediate goals).
 That means that customers have to deal with false positives that either outright block legitimate users, or challenge them for additional factors more often than is considered acceptable.

 One of the solutions to this challenge has been the cloud.
 More specifically, SaaS solutions that provide risk-based authentication as a service.
 That’s because these products have the ability to address the main requirement for improving the efficiency of these algorithmic approaches – huge amounts of current and historical data gathered across all their customers.
 These services take advantage of the network effects of the cloud by building up vast databases that can help them scale beyond the data they would get from any one individual customer, and avoiding the bootstrap problem (the initial deployment of a standalone solution that has no historical information to go by).
-It’s why they can give a reasonably well calculated risk score for a new/newer user of customer organization A, because they may already know something about that user based on that persons prior interactions at customer organization B. But therein lies the dilemma.
+It’s why they can give a reasonably well calculated risk score for a new/newer user of customer organization A, because they may already know something about that user based on that persons prior interactions at customer organization, not only do they have to worry about their customers but third party suppliers must have gdpr compliance.
+B. But therein lies the dilemma.

 You Only Thought You Could Avoid Talking About GDPR